Code-Institute-Submissions/MartinFjellstrom-MS1-the-cave_AprResub/README.md

 ## Code

-Navigation bar- For the creation of the navigation bar I was inspired by “Bootstrapping Your Next Big Idea With Bootstrap 4 - Components - Core Components - part 1” Code Institute lesson.
+**Navigation bar** - For the creation of the navigation bar I was inspired by “Bootstrapping Your Next Big Idea With Bootstrap 4 - Components - Core Components - part 1” Code Institute lesson.

-Bootstrap V.5 Template code from the documentation on Bootstrap 5 was used to implement the responsiveness, navbar, carousel throughout the site.
+[Bootstrap V.5](https://getbootstrap.com/) Template code from the Bootstrap documentation was used to create the navbar, cards, modals, tables, collapse buttons and the carousel.

-Google Maps – for map
+[Google Maps](https://developers.google.com/maps/documentation/embed/get-started) – Used for the embedded map on the contact page.

 # Acknowledgements

-A big thank you to my partner for her support
+A big thank you to my partner Melissa for her support throughout this project.

-Thanks to my mentor for his help and input on how to improve the site
+Thanks to my mentor for his help and input on how to improve the site.

-Thanks to the tutors at Code Institute and Student Care service for all their support.
+Thanks to the tutors at Code Institute and Student Care service for their support.